-Here we look back at the previous tournaments, which have been won by six different clubs.
+Here we look back at the previous tournaments, which have been won by eight different clubs.

-Arsenal, after they beat Everton 3-1 at the Singapore National Stadium.
+Arsenal beat Everton 3-1 at the Singapore National Stadium to win the tournament for the first time.
 Stoke City and a Singapore XI also competed.
-Theo Walcott scored as Arsenal beat Everton 3-1 to claim the 2015 PL Asia Trophy